PanicStation.org

 Important note

-This guide is general information, not medical advice or a diagnosis.
-If your blood sugar won’t rise despite fast carbs, you can’t swallow safely, or you have severe symptoms, seek emergency care immediately.
+This guide is general information, not medical advice, diagnosis, or a substitute for professional care.
+If your blood sugar will not rise despite fast carbohydrate, you cannot swallow safely, you are worsening, or you have severe symptoms, seek emergency care immediately.

 Additional Resources